How to Catch up on Your Bookkeeping

 Although we offer a Catch Up Bookkeeping Service here at Bench, we know that some business owners prefer to tackle overdue bookkeeping on their own.

-Here’s a step-by-step process you can use to plough through your bookkeeping backlog in no time.
+Here’s a step-by-step process you can use to plow through your bookkeeping backlog in no time.

 Step 1: Gather Your Receipts